alf-p-steinbach/Expressive-Cpp/README.md

 wide iostreams (input/output), work, to the degree directly supported by the OS.
 For unfortunately, with the raw C++ `main` function this stuff doesn't work by default, which can be pretty baffling to the novice.
+&ldquo;Huh, what's this?
+My brand new car starts but won't move!&rdquo;
+&ldquo;Oh, you didn't know?
+Before you try to start and drive your car you have to utter the precise magic incantation to *enable* your car's forward movement.
+It is, of course, disabled by default.&rdquo;

 The catching and presentation of exceptions from your code avoids the raw `main` default behavior, where exceptions just make the program crash with